Ali & Nino

 All I know is that Jenia [Graman] got once a telegram from Mazzara saying that HE was Kurban Said! […]

-Here it is only important to point out Leela Ehrenfels’ ignorance in all these matters which had taken place during her childhood and youth, where it was definitely SHE HERSELF who was too ill to participate in any of this.
+This shows Leela Ehrenfels’ ignorance in all these matters which had taken place during her childhood and youth, where it was definitely she herself who was too ill to participate in any of this.
+I know about her serious condition and I pray for her well-being.
+I feel for her deeply.
+But she cannot possibly be credited for any sort of neutral opinion of the matter at hand.

 To be sure: